metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 - Process monitor is must have program, here is a screenshot as I monitor process network activity right now:\
 click on image to enlarge!
 ![](https://i.imgur.com/wNtDw8D.png)
+- Inside the "Config" folder you will find process monitor configuration specialized for firewall monitoring which you can import into your copy of process monitor.
+- Note that configuration filters some network traffic which you may want to be able to see, click on filter options to disable specific filters and add new ones.

 - [Download process monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon)